-Tasks that go beyond organizing and storing financial records can be too timely or complicated for owners to stay on top of, considering these reports have to be extremely accurate.
+Tasks that go beyond organising and storing financial records can be too time-consuming or complex for owners to stay on top of, considering these reports have to be extremely accurate.

-More than this, a lot of technical expertise is required of a professional to be able to deal with SME taxes, including corporation tax, diverted profit tax and so on.
+More than this, a lot of technical expertise is required to be able to deal with SME taxes, including corporation tax, diverted profit tax, and so on.
 Without the help of a Certified Public Accountant (CPA), miscalculations can go unreported and cost their businesses larger sums of money in the long run.

 One of the first things to look at is whether the accountant you’re working with has the right qualifications, such as being a licensed CPA.
 These professionals are usually required to keep up with current tax laws and are more knowledgeable when it comes to coordinating with tax agencies and preparing financial statements for different uses.

 If the firm you’re working with outsources to a third-party company, you may need to ask them to be upfront about it.
-Outsourcing some of the work is not an entirely uncommon practice for accounting firms, so make sure you’re coordinating with the right professional when it comes to getting first-hand or second-hand advice regarding your financials.
+Outsourcing some of the work is not an entirely uncommon practise for accounting firms, so make sure you’re coordinating with the right professional when it comes to getting first-hand or second-hand advice regarding your financials.

 Some firms charge a flat rate for providing finance and accounting services, while others impose a per-hour fee especially when consultations go beyond basic business advice.
-Remember to pay upfront instead of on a monthly basis so that you can keep track of how much work is being done for what you’re paying.
-A firm that charges significantly less than other ones may only be running your numbers through accounting programs - something that even you can do as a business owner.
+Remember to pay upfront instead of on a monthly basis so that you may keep track of how much work is being done for what you’re paying.
+A firm that charges significantly less than the others may only be running your numbers through accounting programs - something that even you can do as a business owner.
 You’ll know that an accountant reviews your financials with care when they are also able to explain what your numbers mean for your business as a whole.